13 Nov

 Description:

 Climate action comes from all corners of our community, and this evening celebrates the voices leading the way.
-Seven emerging changemakers will share their journeys and the meaningful work they are leading across the Bay of Plenty, from community projects to environmental initiatives, demonstrating creativity, dedication, and real impact.
+Eight emerging changemakers will share their journeys and the meaningful work they are leading across the Bay of Plenty, from community projects to environmental initiatives, demonstrating creativity, dedication, and real impact.

 The evening will start with drinks and nibbles before the speakers take the stage, offering insights into the projects and ideas shaping the region’s climate action.
 This is a chance to be inspired, connect with passionate changemakers, and discover ways to contribute to a more sustainable future.